 SlideRoom is proud to be the system of choice for MIT and hundreds of others.
 We built SlideRoom because we believe seeing what applicants make is critical for assessing merit in every discipline.

 Certainly, looking at a portfolio of someone’s work requires more effort than mechanically organizing them by test score.
-But if we’re sincerely looking to discover hidden potential for success and encourage new kinds of diversity, portfolios provide a new way forward.
+But if we’re sincerely looking to discover the hidden potential for success and encourage new kinds of diversity, portfolios provide a new way forward.

-SlideRoom is integrated with larger campus systems, so all data and evaluations can be mapped where needed.
+SlideRoom is integrated with larger campus systems so all data and evaluations can be mapped where needed.
 If you're interested in learning more about how your admissions process can easily add portfolios to your existing process/infrastructure, contact us.
 We happy to explore your school's unique needs.